github-education-resources/teacher-toolbox/README.md

 - [Get verified as an instructor](https://education.github.com/discount_requests/application): Getting verified means you will gain access to enhanced tooling on GitHub including free use of Copilot Pro, more Codespaces storage and access to our private, teachers only Discussion forum.
 - Follow us: [LinkedIn](https://www.linkedin.com/showcase/github-education), [Instagram](https://www.instagram.com/githubeducation)
 - [Join the Discussion](https://github.com/orgs/community/discussions/categories/github-education): Our public Community forum is also a place where you can hear from peers and students
-- Give feedback: If there's a resource you're looking for or a tool you're using in the classroom that can help your fellow educators, share it with us.
+- Give feedback: share your thoughts on the Teacher Toolbox [here](https://survey3.medallia.com/?kD0mmG-toolbox ).

 ## New and Featured
 New content, upcoming opportunities or important announcements will appear here: